varnishcache/varnish-cache/doc/sphinx/tutorial/increasing_your_hitrate.rst

 ``varnishlog -c -m 'RxURL:^/foo/bar`` will show you the requests coming from the client (-c) matching /foo/bar.

-For more information on how varnishlog works please see :ref:`tutorial-logging`.
+For more information on how varnishlog works please see :ref:`tutorial-logging` or man :ref:`ref-varnishlog`.

 For extended diagnostics headers, see http://www.varnish-cache.org/trac/wiki/VCLExampleHitMissHeader